qitab/cl-protobufs/README.md

 ```lisp
 (defun msg.field-gethash (key object))
 ```
-Return the value mapped from KEY in OBJECT.
+Return the value mapped from KEY in message object OBJECT.
 If there is no value set, this function returns the default value of the map's value type.

 ```lisp
 (defun (setf (msg.field-gethash) (value key object)))
 ```
-Set the hash of KEY to VALUE in OBJECT.
-An example of using this function would be:
+Set the value of KEY to VALUE in message object OBJECT.
+An example of using this function is:
 ```lisp
 (setf (msg.field-gethash key object) value)
 ```
-Which is in line with Common Lisp's `hash-table`.
+This is in line with Common Lisp's `hash-table`.

 ```lisp
 (defun msg.field-remhash (key object))
 ```
-Remove the hash of KEY in OBJECT.
+Remove the hash of KEY in message object OBJECT.

 These three functions are type checked, and interfacing with the map with these three functions alone will guarantee that (de)serialization functions as well as the `msg.has-field` function will work properly.
-However, if the user wants access to the underlying hash-table then they may use the generic accessor `(msg.field (object))` defined above (where `field` is a map field).
-Warning: this accessor is not type checked, so undefined behaviour may occur.
+The underlying hash table may be accessed directly via `(msg.field msg)`, but doing so may result in undefined behavior.
 ### Proto package-rpc2

 We will now discuss the api for  a protobuf service in a proto file.